 Adding another baby to your family is an exciting and new experience even for experienced parents.
 You may have some knowledge of the process from the previous time however each experience can be a little different.
 Having someone to chat with about the different experiences is something our clients really appreciate.
 They say that having a doula with every birth is just as valuable as the first time.

 At HHD you have two doulas that work with you throughout this process.
-You meet both of these Doulas at a complimentary consultation to make sure that there is a great connection between everyone involved.
+You meet both of these Doulas at a complimentary consultation held monthly to make sure that there is a great connection between everyone involved.
 Our philosophy on birth and parenting is one of flexibility and openness.
-In our over 15 years of experience we have learned that there is no right or wrong way to go through this process.
+In our over 20 years of experience we have learned that there is no right or wrong way to go through this process.
 Our job is to keep you informed of all your options so that you can make informed choices as to what feels best for you.

-During your prenatal visit we will discuss your previous birth experience(s) to gain insight and understanding of that journey.
+During your prenatal sessions we will discuss your previous birth experience(s) to gain insight and understanding of that journey.
 We discuss possible reasons for outcomes as well as chat about how this experience can be different.
 With these conversations we will help you put together your plan for this birth.
 This is a great time to go over prenatal class information

 and discuss what common physical feelings you can feel.

 Upon registration with HHD a group chat between you, your partner and your doulas is set up.
 This is a fabulous way to stay connected to ask any pregnancy related questions as well as being in immediate touch with your doulas when you have any questions about signs of labour.
 Subsequent pregnancies can make early cramping common and sometimes hard to decipher between active labour contractions.
 When to get childcare arranged for your older child and when to head to the hospital are conversations we have on a regular basis with our experienced clients.
+Plus this chat stays open for the first 6 weeks postpartum as you navigate the addition of your newest family member.

 During labour your Doula is there to help you stay calm and grounded in what can sometimes be an intense time.
 Some experienced parents arrive at the hospital well advanced in labour and it can be overwhelming for some.
 Your Doula will focus only on your needs and wants making sure your voice is heard.
-In the hour after birth we help you to connect with your baby and help facilitate your first feeding.

 I Need a Helping Hand Package